hyperledger-archives/grid-rfcs/0000-product.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Each GTIN format, except GTIN-8, contains an GS1 Company Prefix organizational identifier encoded into it, and this RFC duplicates the organization identification with a Grid-specific owner field to tie the product to organizations managed in Pike.
+Each GTIN format, except GTIN-8, contains an GS1 Company Prefix organizational identifier encoded into it. and this RFC duplicates the organization identification with a Grid-specific owner field to tie the product to organizations managed in Pike.
 In the future, it may be good to use the GTIN’s organizational identifier directly.